oneblink/bic-jqm/docs/persistent-storage.md

 ## Checklist: before you use our persistent collections

-1. check to see if the BIC has loaded
+1. wait until the BIC has loaded

-2. check to see whether the collections exist
+2. wait until the collections exist

 3. check to see whether we have detected reliable persistent storage (per-above)